lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

-Participatory live coding is used successfully by thousands of Carpentry instructors all over the world teaching programming, the use of the unix shell or version control.
+Participatory live coding is used successfully by thousands of Carpentry instructors all over the world teaching programming, the use of the Unix shell or version control.
 It is increasingly being used in undergraduate teaching.
 It takes some practice to get used to presenting material this way.
 But after a few tries, most people feel it becomes natural,